dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > self-propagating change to follow his life.

-- why is this? is it because all manipulative/evil people must be driven by attachments to their desires/etc?
+mara is it because all manipulative/evil people must be driven by attachments to their desires/etc?
   - if so, are those who progress through and embody these states of mind necessarily pure? does this progression move towards an ideal that is the opposite of the being Mara epitomizes?